godotengine/godot-docs/development/cpp/custom_modules_in_cpp.rst

     # Don't inject Godot's dependencies into our shared library.
     module_env['LIBS'] = []

     # Define the shared library.
-By default it would be built in the module's
+By default, it would be built in the module's
     # folder, however it's better to output it into `bin` next to the
     # Godot binary.
     shared_lib = module_env.SharedLibrary(target='#bin/summator', source=sources)